JayKrishnareddy/LazyLoading/README.md

 - Modifying App.razor File to Load the Required DLL

-If you want to learn more about this Article 👇🏻
+If you want to learn more about this Article, Do check out my article published from below 👇🏻

 [**C# Corner**](https://www.c-sharpcorner.com/article/lazyloading-in-blazor/ "C# Corner")